wapmorgan/NcursesObjects/README.md

 1. There's 3 objects:
 	1. Ncurses - the main object that provides general functionality of ncurses.
 	2. Window - an object that provides functionality of ncurses windows.
 	3. Panel - an object that provides functionality of windows panels.
-You have not to make these objects manual.
+You have not to make these objects manually.
 2. How it works: Init ncurses -> make windows -> fill windows -> refresh() -> update windows -> refresh() -> ...
 3. Read comments and see examples
-4. Ncurses in PHP tutorial: http://devzone.zend.com/173/using-ncurses-in-php/ (http://habrahabr.ru/post/186570/ on the russian).
+4. Ncurses in PHP tutorial: http://devzone.zend.com/173/using-ncurses-in-php/ (http://habrahabr.ru/post/186570/ on russian).
 5. Ncurses tutorial: http://invisible-island.net/ncurses/ncurses-intro.html, docs: http://pubs.opengroup.org/onlinepubs/007908799/xcurses/curses.h.html

 How to use